back to main Enneagram Page

 Prove self-image through their Social Role of the Special Friend - wanting to be a close confidant.

-Tend to believe that I am without needs and always well-intentioned
+Tend to believe that they are without needs and always well-intentioned

 Demonstrative, Well-Intentioned